pandalearnstocode/buildamlapp/docs/02_documentation.md

 2. [MKDocstring](https://github.com/mkdocstrings/mkdocstrings)
 3. [Swagger UI](https://swagger.io/) & [Fast API](https://fastapi.tiangolo.com/)

+There are majorly three type of documentation needed for a typical software engineering project,

+* Project wiki or User guide
+* Code documentation or docstring
+* API documentation

 ## __User guide or Project wiki__

 ### __Purpose__

+__Project wiki or User guide:__ Any general documentation regarding a project can be part of project wiki.
+We are going to use mkdocs to build and serve project wiki using GitHub pages.
+Not just the project wiki, it can be used to create a user guide as well.

 ### __Create MKDocs wiki__